symboli-artoria17/CRM_Spring_Hibernate/README.md

 		under the <welcome-file-list>

 		The server will look for the files in <welcome-file-list> from top to down and use the first one it founds

+## 6. Refactor: Change the annotation:

+	GetMapping & PostMapping

+	change the RequestMapping in CustomerController to GetMapping

+## 7. Refactor: Add a Service Facade

+	Add a service layer between controller and DAO.
+Just because in some cases, you need to integrate multiple DAO and pass one integrated data to controller.
+	See /ScreenShot/ServiceFacade.PNG for help.

+	Here, we use @Service annotation to implement a service layer.

 ## FAQ:
 **	Q: Cannot resolve 'javax servlet'... blah blah blah?**